mauriciobarroso/button/README.md

-# Button Driver for ESP32 and STM32 Devices over FreeRTOS
+# Button Driver for Tactile Switches Buttons Compatible with ESP-IDF and STM32CubeIDE

 A lightweight, FreeRTOS-based button driver for ESP32 and STM32 platforms.
 Provides robust debouncing, event detection, and deferred callback dispatch with minimal RTOS overhead.